openfaas/docs/docs/reference/workloads.md

 Now run `faas-cli up`

-Your code will now listen on port 8080 and fulfil the serverless definition including automatic health-checks and a graceful shutdown.
+Your code will now listen on port 8080 and implement the workload definition for OpenFaaS including automatic health-checks and a graceful shutdown.

 You can then access the service at: `http://127.0.0.1:8080/function/node-service`